ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Experiments and Evaluation

 \subsection{Depth-aware Control}

-Figure \ref{fig:depth_control_face_forward} presents comparisons between our depth-aware control method and the baseline.
+Fig. \ref{fig:depth_control_face_forward} presents comparisons between our depth-aware control method and the baseline.
 Qualitative results demonstrate that our method can successfully preserve perceptive depth across varying views.
-The foreground leaf has a more distinct outline and stands out from the other leaves in the background.
-For the \textit{Horns} scene, our depth control method better preserves the nostril (hole) located next to the horn.
+The foreground in \textit{Leaf} has a more distinct outline and stands out from the other leaves.
+For the \textit{Horns}, we better preserve the nostril (hole) located next to the horn.
 Please refer to the Appendix for quantitative evaluations.